 On March 2, 2018 I drove up to Santa Rosa to learn more about the local history and to witness some of the fallout of the most destructive fire in Sonoma County, six months after it had occurred.

-First, I went to the Sonoma County Historical Museum to visit the exhibits they had on the hunters of Grizzly bears before they became extinct in California.
+First, I went to the History Museum of Sonoma County to visit the exhibits they had on the hunters of Grizzly bears before they became extinct in California.
 One famous California hunter was nicknamed “Grizzly Adams” for his exhibition of Grizzlies that he brought around the country.

 Upstairs, within the museums art gallery of great western landscapes, I saw a former Internal Revenue Service vault that was kept inside the post office for the safekeeping of collected monies and documents by the former Deputy Collectors.